IDAsnifferxx11/sync-spoofer-cracked-2023-/README.md

 4) Mapper downloads to temp folder and gets deleted

 All downloads included, wont list strings because it crashes my pc :sadge:
 Will add more soon, this is not finished yet.
 We are only at 30%.
-First im enjoying my pasta and then ill be back with EFI's and more.
+First im enjoying my pasta and then ill be back with EFI's and more dumps.
+Love you!